A Paying for School Checklist

 4. If you have to borrow, apply for federal student loans first.

-Federal student loans generally have lower, fixed interest rates versus sky-high rates that private loans can carry.
+Federal student loans generally have lower, fixed interest rates versus sky-high rates that student loans can carry.
 It’s in your best interest to start with this option first.

-Don’t choose the first private loan you see – compare rates so that you’re able to find a loan that’s manageable for your budget and has competitive rates.
-There are plenty of options out there, so make sure to do your research before signing anything!
+Don’t choose the first loan option you find – compare rates so that you’re able to find a loan that’s manageable for your budget and has competitive rates.
+There are plenty of student loan options out there, so make sure to do your research before signing anything!

-6. When it comes to financial aid options, your mantra should be: the earlier, the better.
+6. When it comes to applying for financial aid, your mantra should be: the earlier, the better.

 If you figure out your financial situation sooner than later, you won’t be strapped for time when looking for funding right before you need it.